JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 Let's assume you have Rust installed on your system.

-To create a project in Rust we will use **Cargo: Rust's build system and package manager**.
+To create a project in Rust, we will use Cargo: Rust's build system and package manager.
 It helps you organize your files and manage dependencies easily.

 To create the project directory we will use the `cargo new PROJECTNAME` command: